Azure/Azure-AI-Content-Safety-Private-Preview/0113 Bugbush.md

-> ###  📘 NOTE: **Why the risk level is not continuous**
+  > ###  📘 NOTE:
->
   > Currently, we only have 0, 2, 4,6 four high-level risk levels available to us.
 In the future, we may be able to extend the risk levels to 1, 2, 3, 4, 5, 6, 7, seven levels with finer granularity.